daveschudel/Fedora-KDE/README.md

 sha256sum -c CHECKSUM_FILE
 ```

 Unless I'm installing Fedora in a VM I ***always*** encrypt the drive.
 I use the standard install options and leave the root user disabled.
 Obviously if you need a specific partition layout set it up here.
 I'd be wary of playing with it for the sake of playing with it.
 The Fedora engineers have done a great job of optimizing everything for the desktop and it would be very easy to *optimize* your system so it runs worse.
 I used to make the swap partition larger but there was no need for it.
+Enlarge it if you want to be able to hibernate.

 Fedora switched to the Btvfs file system from Ext4.
 I'd leave it alone.
 There are discussions/arguments all over the web about the problems & benefits of Btvfs but like for partitioning, you're best just to leave it alone.